milko/OntologyWrapper/Library/Documentation/files/OntologyWrapper/ConnectionObject.php.txt

 	/**
 	 * Open connection
 	 *
-	 * This method should open the actual connection, in this class the method is virtual.
+	 * This method should open the actual connection and set the {@link mConnection} data
+	 * member; in this class the method is virtual.
 	 *
 	 * This method expects the caller to have checked whether the connection is already
 	 * open.